 Our results objectively demonstrate that diagnostic coding of inpatients requires both clinical and ICD 10 terminology knowledge.
-Remote coding by the coder alone from discharge summaries leads to lower accuracy, probably because interpretation of the patient data in discharge summaries was often influenced by the coder’s lack of medical knowledge and this can be offset by the use the case records which contain more detailed and explicit patient data, or the addition of medical input to interpret and make explicit unclear data in discharge summaries.
-Point-of-care coding with a doctor using discharge summaries was significantly quicker than remote coding with notes, taking approximately 5 minutes and 30 minutes per patient, respectively.
+Remote coding by the coder alone from discharge summaries leads to higher inaccuracy, probably because interpretation of the patient data in discharge summaries was often influenced by the coder’s lack of medical knowledge.
+We have shown that this can be offset by the use the case records, which contain more detailed and explicit patient data, or the addition of medical input to interpret and make explicit unclear data in discharge summaries.
+Point-of-care coding with a doctor using discharge summaries was significantly quicker than remote coding with notes, taking approximately 5 minutes and 30 minutes per patient, respectively, according to our estimate.
+Because of the study context, we were not able to measure the exact time for each method.
+Indeed, the study was undertaken during the working time of consultants and coders, and subject to “breaks” during the process of coding.

 While the addition of a medical input to analyse the discharge summary generates additional costs, improving the quality, accuracy and content of the discharge summary at source is likely to be cost effective.
-Accurate discharge summaries could then be used by coders to translate the medical terminology into ICD 10 codes.
-Writing more accurate, explicit discharge summaries is not time wasting for doctors, since it would impact on improving patient management, safety of care, hospital remuneration [23] and decrease the risk of rehospitalization [24].
-Alternatively, doctor time could be saved using automatic completion of discharge summaries from templates or electronic care records [25–28], allowing more accurate and time-efficient summaries to be generated at the time of discharge [29–32].
+More accurate discharge summaries could be used by coders to translate the medical terminology into ICD 10 codes.
+Writing more accurate, explicit discharge summaries is not time wasting for doctors, since it would also improve patient management, the safety of care, hospital remuneration [23] and decrease the risk of rehospitalization [24].
+Alternatively, medical time could be saved using automatic completion of discharge summaries from templates or electronic care records [25–28], allowing more accurate and time-efficient summaries to be generated at the time of discharge [29–32].

-CONCLUSION
+5. CONCLUSION

-Our results report disappointingly low accuracy in diagnostic coding, the main source of data used for research (Hospital Episode Statistics), quality improvement (e.g. hospital standardised mortality rates) and hospital funding.
-The diagnostic accuracy was lowest (30%) when we restricted the coders to using the discharge summary only, a common scenario in many hospitals across the globe.
-However, when doctors unfamiliar with the patients used the same summary, they were able to restore the accuracy to the baseline of around 40%.
-This suggests that the necessary patient data were actually present in the summary but not in a format that the non-medical coders could interpret to assemble a complete list of coded diagnoses.
-Our recommendation is therefore that clinicians ensure that diagnoses and comorbidities are made more explicit in the discharge summary, which will lead to more accurate coding by the coders and better quality and safety of care by the primary care physician and other clinicians seeing the patient later.
-This could be achieved either by hospital doctors spending more time writing the discharge summary, or by electronic patient records harvesting diagnoses prospectively from progress notes, lab reports etc. during the inpatient stay.
+Our results report disappointingly high inaccuracy in diagnostic coding, the main English source of data used for research (Hospital Episode Statistics), quality improvement (e.g. hospital standardised mortality rates) and hospital funding.
+The diagnostic inaccuracy was highest (70%) when we restricted the coders to using the discharge summary only, a common scenario in many hospitals across the globe.
+However, when doctors unfamiliar with the patients used the same summary, they were able to restore the inaccuracy to the baseline of around 60%.
+This suggests that the necessary patient data were actually present in the summary but not in a format that non-medical coders could interpret to assemble a complete list of coded diagnoses.
+This could be solved either by hospital doctors spending more time writing the discharge summary, or by electronic patient records harvesting diagnoses prospectively from progress notes, lab reports etc. during the inpatient stay.
 The resulting increase in hospital reimbursement would more than cover the costs of implementing such digital record and summary writing systems.

 Acknowledgments